How to Export Data from Intercom: Methods, API Limits & Transcripts

 DIY API scripts give you total control over field selection, output format, and destination.
 You must handle pagination, rate limiting, error recovery, the N+1 conversation pattern, and data stitching yourself.
 For large workspaces (50K+ conversations), extraction can take hours.
 You also own the maintenance burden — Intercom API versions change, and breaking changes ship in new versions.

-Help Desk Migration is an Intercom-partnered SaaS tool that automates transfer of conversations, contacts, and KB articles to other platforms without code.
+Help Desk Data Migration is an Intercom-partnered SaaS tool that automates transfer of conversations, contacts, and KB articles to other platforms without code.
 Good for platform-to-platform migrations with standard field mapping.
 Less flexible if you need custom transformations or are loading into a data warehouse.

 Skyvia is a no-code cloud tool that automates CSV import/export between Intercom and external storage on a schedule.
 Useful for flat-object periodic syncing.
 Not purpose-built for helpdesk history reconstruction or complex one-time migrations with relational data.